Oichkatzelesfrettschen/v7unix/README.md

 Meson is another supported build system if you prefer its workflow.

-Development dependencies (including `compiledb` and `ccache`) can be installed using the helper script:
+Development dependencies can be installed using the helper script.
+It pulls in build tools such as Clang/LLD, common Python utilities and Node tooling.
+The script also installs Coq, its standard library and the TLA+ tools for model
+checking:

 ```sh
 ./.codex/setup.sh